Physical Spirituality

 While the contexts of our dreams are largely drawn from our waking lives, the DMT context has no relation to our waking lives at all.
 No-one could even imagine a DMT-like context from within a waking or sleep state (who had not experienced one before).
 This implies that the DMT context is not generated by our own brains but constitutes a reality entirely independent of our personal history and experience.
 And that context is coherent, multifarious and accessible.
 But where is it?
 Where are these realities?
 In other dimensions?
 Parallel universes?
 Other planets?

 The figurate nature of the DMT experience gives us a clue - they must reside within the figurate window of scale.
 So I suggest that DMT offers us access to different spatial scales of our own bodies, that the "other worlds" of DMT are within our bodies at scales such as the cellular or molecular.
 The likelihood of eukaryotic origin and the regular mention of DNA and other molecular structures supports this view.
-In earlier chapters I described how different fields of meaning arise at different aggregational levels in an architecture, and showed that sentience is present at some of our own lower biological levels.
+In earlier chapters I described how different fields of meaning arise at different aggregational levels in an architecture, and mentioned that sentience is present at some of our own lower biological levels.
 I also indicated that for all we know, there might be consciousness at these levels.
 Could these be the DMT entities?

 If so, their work on us - their elimination of toxins and brain surgery - makes sense.
 They might be attempting to modify our behaviour - as their controllers and organizers - to be more beneficial to their own health and comfort (much as we would like our spirits to be kinder to us).